orbs-network/orbs-spec/pos-architecture/contracts.md

 ### stakingContract
 The staking contact holds the participants staked tokens.
 The staking contract notifies the stakingContractHandler on any change in a participant stake, for example upon a stake or unstake actions.
 See: [Orbs Staking Contract High-Level Specification](https://github.com/orbs-network/orbs-staking-contract/blob/master/docs/CONTRACT.md)

+> staking on polygon network will be managed in the contract instance on polygon network only.

 ### stakingContractHandler
 The staking contract handler connects the staking contract to the Orbs PoS contracts and to Orbs contracts governance, managed by the contractRegistry.
 The stakingContractHandler provides an infrastructure for connecting an additional staking contract or isolating the staking contract actions from the rest of the PoS contracts if needed.